Bhuvana-git/testrepo1/README.md

 10.

  ---- New updates
- 1) Created new branch BranchD
+ 1) Created new branch BranchD -- by Divya
- 2) Created new branch branch_B
+ 2) Created new branch branch_B -- by Bhuvi
  3) Updated README
  4) Staged and commited changes